 One of the most known uses for the Cuatro is relating to the festivities of Gaita.
-Although this is a genre which is played within the western regions of Venezuelan and the north east of Colombia, gaita happens to make a huge explosion during the holiday season from November until January.
+Although this is a genre that is played within the western regions of Venezuelan and the northeast of Colombia, gaita happens to make a huge explosion during the holiday season from November until January.
 This wave of fever tends to take over the countries and is adopted in the Caribbean for the festivities.
 There are many particularities of the incredible genre and some complications which it may pose to the Cuatro student.

 A Peculiar Double Frenado

 If we take a look later on at how Gaita is played, the rhythm can include a specific double frenado.
 This is where the last strum of a bar finishes with a frenado accent and the first strum of the next bar also starts off with a frenado.
 It is for this reason why the Gaita is considered to be a more intermediate genre as it includes these peculiarities.
-Once this is mastered though, it is a wonderful rhythm to play and in this section we will focus on how to play it as well as a number of songs relating to Gaita.
+Once this is mastered though, it is a wonderful rhythm to play and in this section, we will focus on how to play it as well as a number of songs relating to Gaita.
 This way, you will be able to play along and join the festivities all with your Cuatro.

 - Master Gaita’s double frenado